mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`toggle(element[, effect[, options]])`:

-    Toggle an element between visible and invisible state using an effect.
+    Toggle an ``element`` between visible and invisible state using an effect.

+    element:
+        An element ID string or a DOM node (see :mochiref:`MochiKit.DOM.getElement`).

     effect:
-        One of the visual pairs to use, between 'slide', 'blind', 'appear', and 'size'.
+        One of the visual pairs to use.
+Choose between 'slide', 'blind', 'appear', and 'size'.

+    options:
+        The optional effect options (see effect functions for details).

     *Availability*:
         Available in MochiKit 1.4+